Sitecore/docker-images/README.md

 # Build
 .
 (Join-Path $PSScriptRoot "Build.ps1") `
-    -InstallSourcePath "PATH TO WHERE YOU KEEP ALL SITECORE ZIP FILES AND LICENSE.XML" ` -Organization "YOUR ORG/USER NAME" `
+    -InstallSourcePath "PATH TO WHERE YOU KEEP ALL SITECORE ZIP FILES AND LICENSE.XML" ` -Organization "YOUR ORG NAME" ` # On Docker Hub it's your username unless you create an organization -Repository "sitecore"
-    -Repository "sitecore"
 ````